ViLinh27/myYoutubeFileCabinet/README.md

 # Process

 Make a base plate app to go more in depth on what each file is supposed to do.
+Comment as heavily as I can.

 # Categories